 Stick to lean protein sources.

-Protein is an essential part of a healthy diet, but it’s important to choose lean sources like chicken or fish.
+Protein is essential to a healthy diet, but it’s important to choose lean sources like chicken or fish.
 Red meat is fine occasionally, but it’s best to limit it since it can be high in saturated fat.

 I like to get my protein from sources like chicken, legumes, eggs, and nuts.
 These are all relatively low in fat and high in protein, which makes them ideal for a healthy diet.

 And if you’re looking for a quick and easy way to get more protein, try adding a scoop of protein powder to your smoothie or oats.
-This is an easy way to make sure you’re getting enough throughout the day.
+This is an easy way to ensure you get enough throughout the day.

 Limit highly processed foods and added sugar.